MysteriousTechLady/altered-states-of-consciousness/README.md

 Very High Alpha: Around 12 Hz - 13 Hz

 Adjust the volume if these sounds feels too strong.
-These are binuaral waves and beats that alter the state of mind of the human brain.
+Warning: These are binuaral waves and beats that alter the state of mind of the human brain.

 If these dont work on you or you feel no positive affects, attend the MindValley course- The silva Ultramind System